puppetlabs/puppetlabs-apache/README.md

 ### Tasks

-The Apache module has an example task that allows a user to reload the Apache config without restarting the service.
-Please refer to to the PE documentation or Bolt documentation on how to execute a task.
+The Apache module has a task that allows a user to reload the Apache config without restarting the service.
+Please refer to to the [PE documentation](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html) or [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html) on how to execute a task.

 ### Functions
 #### apache_pw_hash